 This is the first of a two-part blog series on building a strong financial foundation for younger, early-career professionals.
 The series covers topics such as understanding net worth, financial goal-setting, investing and saving, debt and tax planning.

-Some other investment options include mutual funds, exchange traded funds, individual stocks and bonds, private equities, real estate, and physical assets.
+Some investment options include mutual funds, exchange traded funds, individual stocks and bonds, private equities, real estate, and physical assets.
 The most important thing to do is reduce your risk by diversifying and balancing your portfolio—don’t put all your eggs in one basket.
 Investing in three to five funds is generally enough to start out and be diversified.
 And if you are looking for more advice on investing, CBM offers a great quarterly market investment update.

 Some final considerations for saving and investing include knowing your short, medium, and long-term goals, recognizing that liquidity versus risk is an inverse relationship, understanding that cash is king for emergencies, and being aware of different fee structures for advisors and planners to ensure they are operating in your best interest.